-It is cumbersome and expensive to develop a sandwich pair of antibodies to the same target, which is why so many antigens (targets) do not have a sandwich pair of Abs.
-The X-Aptamer Selection Kit enables virtually any scientist with access to basic laboratory equipment to develop an X-Aptamer sandwich partner for an antibody.
-It is very likely that the selected X-Aptamer will bind a different epitope than an Ab.
-The XA:Ab pair can then be used in many types of assays but especially to develop an Enzyme Linked Oligonucleotide Assay (ELONA) as depicted in the diagram below, which is the equivalent of an ELISA that uses two sandwich Abs.
+It is cumbersome and expensive to develop a sandwich pair of Abs to a target, which is one reason why so many antigens (targets) do not have a matched sandwich pair.
+The X-Aptamer Selection Kit enables virtually any scientist with access to basic laboratory equipment to develop a matched X-Aptamer sandwich partner for an existing antibody (polyclonal or monoclonal).
+It is very likely that the selected X-Aptamer will bind to a different epitope than an Ab.
+The XA:Ab pair can then be used in many types of assays, such as an Enzyme Linked Oligonucleotide Assay (ELONA) as depicted in the diagram below, which is the equivalent of an ELISA that uses two sandwich Abs.

 Examples of ELONA using one Ab and one X-Aptamer